What meaning does Isaiah 55 have for us today?

 3 Give ear and come to me;

 Isaiah 55 is perhaps the most beautiful expression to be found anywhere of the divine offer of free mercy to fallen mankind.

-Down across the centuries, Isaiah's ringing cry is meant personally for every one of the earth's 6 billion inhabitants.
+Down across the centuries, Isaiah's ringing cry comes today to each and every one of the earth's more than 7 billion inhabitants.
 Isaiah's plea for everyone to share personally in the everlasting covenant needs to be heard today more than ever.
-Our world desperately needs to heed Isaiah's call: Let the wicked forsake his way and the unrighteous man his thoughts; and let him return unto the Lord.
+Our world needs to hear and heed Isaiah's call: "Let the wicked forsake his way and the unrighteous man his thoughts, and let him return unto the Lord."

 What a thrilling thing it is to share with others who have responded to this invitation to everyone that is thirsty.

 In a letter back to his sister, Vincenza, he wrote a glowing testimony of his conversion.
 It would have been natural for her to respond as do many nominal Italian Christians to that kind of testimony: "I think you're on the right track.
-But I was born into this religion (Roman Catholicism) and it's too late for me to change now."
+But I was born into this religion (Roman Catholicism), and it's too late for me to change now."